Adharshinir/Luxury-Hotel-Booking-System/README.md

-# Grand Horizon Hotel Website 🏨
+# Luxury Hotel booking system 🏨

 A modern luxury hotel booking and hospitality website built using React and Vite.